Sam Goody: Acquisition and demise

-Trans World has announced their intention to focus on the f.y.e. brand and convert all Sam Goody stores to f.y.e stores in the future.
+Trans World announced their intention to focus on the f.y.e. brand and convert all Sam Goody stores to f.y.e stores in the future.
 By February 2009, Trans World had removed the Sam Goody brand from its corporate website.
 They kept a large store in San Diego branded Sam Goody due to the cost of changing the signs until late 2012.

-By late 2015, Transworld had a fully operational Sam Goody in the newly renovated Centre of Tallahassee in Tallahassee, Florida.
-The last recorded instance of this store was in an Internet Archive snapshot of the Centre of Tallahassee website from April 4, 2016, only to disappear by April 30.
+By late 2015, Trans World had an operational Sam Goody store in the Centre of Tallahassee in Tallahassee, Florida.
+The last recorded instance of this store was in an snapshot of the Centre of Tallahassee website from April 4, 2016, only to disappear by April 30.